pingshiyu/plfa.github.io/src/plfa/part1/Quantifiers.lagda.md

     -----------------
   → B M
 ∀-elim L M = L M

+-- dependent meaning: the type depends on the input supplied -- e.g. in the case of ∀, the function called is one of the -- ones selected by the input.
+-- in haskell the polymorphism is _not_ on values, but rather -- on types, so you can write types like a → a
+-- this is a function for each _type_ available in haskell.
+-- in agda you can write ∀ {x : Nat} → x → x
+-- this is a function for every value `x : Nat`, rather than -- for every type `a`.
+-- agda also gives you a way to control what to take forall over, -- whereas in Haskell you only get to control this based on -- typeclasses (i.e. can only take forall over all types in Hask).
 ```
 As with `→-elim`, the rule corresponds to function application.